 Commonwealth Corporation CEO Dr. J.D.
 LaRock shared Sullivan’s sentiments about the short-term thinking of employers.
 Employers are reluctant to train entry-level workers because they fear they will leave the job.
 The costs to locate and hire skilled workers, who may not have work-ready skills, are a waste of resources.

-“The moment that more employers realize they are wasting money in HR processes that churn thru employees who don’t stay and that money would be better used for training programs, we will begin to see change,” Dr. LaRock said.
+“The moment that more employers realize they are wasting money in HR processes that churn through employees who don’t stay and that money would be better used for training programs, we will begin to see change,” Dr. LaRock said.

 Representing the education sector, Bay Path University President Carol Leary remarked how educators must change along with employers to meet the pace of technological change.
-“Universities have to continue to evolve and work with more partners to meet needs of changing workforce,” Leary said.
+“Universities have to continue to evolve and work with more partners to meet the needs of the changing workforce,” Leary said.

 Technology and mentorship can also work together in attracting and training workers from underrepresented communities.
 Especially in STEAM fields where the representation of women and minorities is lacking.
 Techtonic Group CEO Heather Terenzio’s company is training people from diverse backgrounds to become coders in a unique registered apprenticeship program.